Certificate of deposit: Closure

 Withdrawals before maturity are usually subject to a penalty.
 For a five-year CD, this is often the loss of up to twelve months' interest.
 These penalties ensure that it is generally not in a holder's best interest to withdraw the money before maturity – unless the holder has another investment with a significantly higher return or has a serious need for the money.

 Institutions may mail a notice to the CD holder shortly before the CD matures requesting directions regarding withdrawal.
 The notice usually offers the choice of withdrawing the principal and accumulated interest or "rolling it over", i.e. depositing it into a new CD.
-Generally, there is a "window" after maturity when CD can be cashed out without penalty.
+For U.S. bank CDs that renew automatically, a grace period, if offered, permits penalty-free withdrawals after maturity.
 In the absence of such directions, the institution may roll over the CD automatically, once again tying up the money for a period of time.
 Additionally, the CD holder may be able to specify at the time the CD is opened for it not to be rolled over.